zombocom/rundoc/README.md

     :::- $ git init .
     ```

-Note: If all commands inside of a code block are hidden, the entire codeblock will not be rendered.
+> Note: If all commands inside of a code block are hidden, the entire codeblock will not be rendered.

 If you want the output of the actual command to be rendered to
-the screen you can use an equal sign so that
+the screen you can use two arrows so that:

     ```
-    :::= $ ls
+    :::>> $ ls
     ```

 This code block might generate an output something like this to your markdown doc: